CsengeDBalint/MyReads-React/README.md

 ## Project

-This project was bootstrapped with[Create React App](https://github.com/facebookincubator/create-react-app) and using the [starter template](https://github.com/udacity/reactnd-project-myreads-starter) provided by Udacity.
+This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app) and using the [starter template](https://github.com/udacity/reactnd-project-myreads-starter) provided by Udacity.

 This one-page-application is a book organising app.
 The user can organise his books via a book-switch on three shelves:
 -Presently Reading